 parameter na.value

-set to NA
+set to "transparent"

-, that prevents NA
+, that

-values to be plotted.
+values to be filled2.

 library(terra)